 - Year 7 study units are: ‘Geography Matters’, ‘Amazing Maps’, ‘Fantastic Places’, Wicked Weather & Curious Climates

 - Year 8 study units are: Study units are: ‘Impossible Places’, ‘Best of Britain’, ‘Environmental Concerns’, Country Studies and ‘Amazing Coasts’ and fieldwork based on the Coastal unit

 - Year 9 study units are: ‘Ecosystems’, ‘Dynamic Earth’, ‘Developing World with a focus on Africa’

 Pupils learn about people, the environment and physical processes at a local, national and international scale using a variety of geographical skills including fieldwork (both human and physical).
 GCSE modules for study include: Living with the Physical Environment (including Natural Hazard, Living World and Physical Landscapes); Challenges in the Human Environment (including Urban Issues, Changing Economic World and Resource Management) and Geographical Applications (including Issues Evaluation and Fieldwork Skills).

 For further details follow this link - GCSE Geography exam specification

 Key Stage 5

 Pupils study over the two years: ‘Physical Systems’ (including Landscape Systems and Earth’s Life Support Systems); ‘Human Interactions’ (including Changing Spaces, Making Places and Global Connections); ‘Geographical Debates’ and ‘Independent Investigation’.
+One week of fieldwork is undertaken in North Wales.
 All papers are sat in the summer of Year 13.